irahorecka/python-craigslist-meta/README.rst

 ----

-Get a list of valid keys for Region, Country, and Site by calling the ``keys`` class method.
+Get a list of valid keys for Region, Country, and Site by calling the ``keys`` class property.

 .. code:: python